dmbarbour/wikilon/docs/AwelonLang.md

 Awelon language supports reference to external binary data via `%secureHash`.
 We'll basically use the same text representation, but using values in range `0 ..
 255` instead of Unicode codepoints.

-For small binaries, we might instead choose to embed the binary within base16 or base64 text, and accelerate conversions between text to the binary.
+For small binaries, we might instead choose to embed the binary within base64 or base85 text, and accelerate conversions between text to the binary.
+Or just use a list of byte values.
 However, in context of Awelon's application model and hypermedia, referencing external binary data can be very convenient.

 *Note:* Developers are encouraged to leverage [rope-like](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) structures if modeling edits on large binary data.